Home Blood Pressure Form

 - No tight or restrictive clothing should be worn around the arm.

 - Be seated, remain silent and be at rest for a minimum of five minutes before taking a measurement and you should not have smoked, eaten, drunk a caffeinated drink or undertaken physical activity within the past thirty minutes.
-You should also avoid measuring their blood pressure with a full bladder.
+You should also avoid measuring blood pressure with a full bladder.

 Measurements should be taken in silence, relaxed, with both feet flat on the floor and your back and arm supported.
 Please avoid crossing your legs, which can raise blood pressure.